 Marsha Marshall - Manawanui Chief Executive Officer

-Marsha Marshall, CEO of Manawanui In Charge is a Canadian import, who now proudly also bears a New Zealand passport.
-Marsha comes to Manawanui with an extensive background of more than 25 years health and disability experience.
-She is passionate about Individualised Funding and the difference it can and is making in peoples lives across New Zealand.
+I am a Canadian import, who now proudly also bears a New Zealand passport.
+I came to Manawanui with an extensive background of more than 25 years health and disability experience.
+I am passionate about Individualised Funding and the difference it can and is making in peoples lives across New Zealand.

-Marsha’s professional background includes paediatric nursing in a variety of settings, including Neonatal Intensive Care and Community Home Care.
-Working with children and families quickly convinced her that self and family controlled approaches to supports can work miracles for people, and Individualised Funding has been the philosophical basis of her career ever since.
-She came to New Zealand in 1997, and set up the Family Options Respite programme through Starship Hospital, which was based on the premise of Individualised Funding.
-Her subsequent work at Waitemata District Health Board and the Ministry of Health, where she led the team that expanded the Individualised Funding scheme, have continued to embody this philosophy.
+My professional background includes paediatric nursing in a variety of settings, including Neonatal Intensive Care and Community Home Care.
+Working with children and families quickly convinced me that self and family controlled approaches to supports can work miracles for people, and Individualised Funding has been the philosophical basis of my career ever since.
+I came to New Zealand in 1997, and set up the Family Options Respite programme through Starship Hospital, which was based on the premise of Individualised Funding.
+My subsequent work at Waitemata District Health Board and with the Ministry of Health, where I led the team that expanded the Individualised Funding scheme, have continued to embody this philosophy.

 Rodney Draper - Chief Financial Officer

 Hi, I love working with numbers and have spent many years as an accountant, finance manager and finance director in South Africa and now in New Zealand.